Galapagos Marine Reserve (Ecuador)

 The Wyss Foundation partnered with the Charles Darwin Foundation to strengthen the management of the 138,872 square kilometer Galapagos Marine Reserve and expand protections to promote connectivity to other critical marine habitats throughout the Eastern Tropical Pacific.

-The Galapagos Marine Reserve is a UNESCO World Heritage site, renowned for its high marine biodiversity and extraordinary oceanographic features that provide a great variety of habitats in a unique environmental setting.
+The Galapagos Marine Reserve is a UNESCO World Heritage site, renowned for its high marine biodiversity and extraordinary oceanographic features that provide many habitats in a unique environmental setting.
 As the heart of the Eastern Tropical Pacific Region, the Reserve is also home to migratory species such as hammerhead sharks.
-Through its partnership with the Wyss Foundation, the Charles Darwin Foundation is continuing to lead local efforts to mitigate threats to the Galapagos including illegal fishing, boat traffic, marine plastic pollution, and marine invasive species.
+Through its partnership with the Wyss Foundation, the Charles Darwin Foundation continues to lead local efforts to mitigate threats to the Galapagos, including illegal fishing, boat traffic, marine plastic pollution, and marine invasive species.